Melowdex/person-counting-lc-hw/deployment/readme.md

 * **`stm/`**

   * Contains the code and configuration files necessary to run the models on STM-based platforms.
-  * Deployment is performed using mbed version 6.7.
+  * Deployment is performed using Mbed OS version 6.7.

 #### Deployment Configuration